Measurement of the jet mass in hadronic decays of boosted W bosons at 13 TeV and extraction of the W boson mass: Results

 The upper and lower ends of the \msdgen spectrum contain events where not the \PW boson jet, but the recoiling quark/gluon jet is measured.
 Thus, in the first \msdgen bin, the predicted yield depends on the modeling of nonperturbative effects, which is model dependent.
 Figure~\ref{img:unfolding_sum} shows the distributions without and with the $\NTwo<0.2$ selection at the particle level, where the individual distributions in each \ptgen bin for $\ptgen>650\GeV$ have been added.
 The predictions without the $\NTwo<0.2$ selection give a larger fraction of events in the lowest and highest \msd bins, where the signal is contaminated by light-flavor quark and gluon jets.

 The measured jet mass distribution is sensitive to the \PW boson mass.
 In the following, we quantify the sensitivity of the \msd distribution to the \PW boson mass and quote a first measurement of the \PW boson mass in an all-jets final state at a hadron collider.
 We compare multiple LO predictions (called templates in the following) generated with \PYTHIA with different values of generated \PW boson mass: 79.0, 80.0, 80.385 (\PYTHIA default), 81.0, 82.0\GeV to the unfolded data distributions.
 Higher-order corrections to the theory prediction are not accounted for in this estimate, as the statistical uncertainty dominates over the theoretical uncertainties.
 In order to minimize the impact of shower and hadronization effects on the result, we use cross sections obtained for $\NTwo<0.2$ at the particle level.
-We only use the two bins in \msd that fall into the \PW boson mass peak with $70 < \msd < 90\GeV$ and use the normalized cross section, where the normalization is done for the peak region only.
+We only use the two bins in \msd that fall into the \PW boson mass peak with $70 < \msd < 90\GeV$, integrating over $\ptgen>650\GeV$, and use the normalized cross section, where the normalization is done for the peak region only.
 We carry out a fit using the linear template fit package~\cite{Britzger:2021ocj} to estimate the \PW boson mass parameter.
+We account for the same sources of uncertainties as in the differential cross section measurement.

 A closure test is carried out by replacing the data with the \PYTHIA simulation with a certain \PW boson mass parameter, and then measuring \mw using the remaining \PYTHIA templates.
 We find a linear dependence between the input and measured mass consistent with unity slope.
 We also check the consistency of the method by measuring the mass of the \MGvATNLO{}+\PYTHIA and \MGvATNLO{}+\HERWIG samples with a generated \PW boson mass of 80.419\GeV using templates from \PYTHIA, resulting in $80.30 \pm 0.33\GeV$ and $80.54 \pm 0.37\GeV$, respectively, where the uncertainty is the total uncertainty, including the statistical and systematic components.